abxh/data-structures-c/problems/chemical_formulae/readme.md

 **Problem:**

-The keys (to be used for mapping) are the `synonym`s listed in the following wikipedia tables:
+The keys (to be used for mapping) are the `synonym`s listed in the following wikipedia tables [here](https://en.wikipedia.org/wiki/Glossary_of_chemical_formulae).
-[here](https://en.wikipedia.org/wiki/Glossary_of_chemical_formulae).

 The `synonym` keys are to be mapped to the `formula` and `CAS` values.